vk-dmalenda/FoundryVTT-Grid-Aware-Auras-v12/readme.md

 ## Usage

 1. First open a token configuration by using the cog button when right-clicking a token on the scene, or open the prototype token configuration for an actor.
 2. Then, navigate to the new "Auras" tab, then click the `+` button to create a new aura.
-You can then set the size of the aura, how you want it to appear visually, and [when it should be visible](#visibility).
+You can then set the size of the aura, how you want it to appear visually, [when it should be visible](#visibility), and whether you want to add any [automation functionality](#automation).
 You can add as many auras as you want!
 3. If you need to edit an existing aura, you can click the cog button next to it to edit it.
 You can also quickly toggle whether that aura is visible by clicking the eye icon.
 4. Finally, just click the "Update Token" button.